Why Does Histamine Wake You Up at 3am?

 Weinstock et al. (2025) studied 553 people with mast cell activation syndrome (MCAS) alongside 558 controls.
 Among women with MCAS, 58.7% reported severe chronic insomnia, compared to 24.0% of controls – an odds ratio of 4.8.
 Among men with MCAS, 42.1% reported severe chronic insomnia versus 9.0% of controls – an odds ratio of 7.7.
 Sleep attacks (sudden, irresistible sleep episodes) occurred in over 40% of women in the MCAS group.

 These numbers represent the formally identified end of a broader spectrum.
 MCAS identification requires meeting defined criteria, and many people with elevated mast cell activity or histamine intolerance do not meet that threshold.
-The gap between full MCAS and normal mast cell function contains a range of intermediate states where histamine is elevated enough to disrupt sleep but not elevated enough to produce the multi-organ involvement that prompts a full workup.
+The gap between full MCAS and normal mast cell function contains a range of intermediate states where histamine may be elevated enough to disrupt sleep but not elevated enough to produce the multi-organ involvement that prompts a full workup.

 The Weinstock et al. (2025) data also showed that antihistamine therapy rated 6.3 out of 10 on a self-reported benefit scale for neuropsychiatric effects across the MCAS population – partial but not complete relief, consistent with histamine being one of several mediators released by activated mast cells.